eerkaijun/defi-lending/README.md

 ![trust graph](assets/trust-graph.png)

 We are currently mapping out the incentives for investors and borrowers to invite other users on our platform.
 In the longer term, our vision is to leverage lending activities to unlock a rich ecosystem of trust between investors and borrowers.
+The graph is stored in Filecoin.